-A mother has been told not to pack her son homemade biscuits in his lunchbox – unless there’s one for everyone in his class.
+A mother was told not to pack her son homemade biscuits in his lunchbox – unless there’s one for everyone in his class.

 Joanne said the uneaten cookies were sent home from the school with a handwritten note after her little boy wasn’t allowed to eat the treat.

-Joanne said she was shocked by the comment but she wanted to see the teacher the next morning to get an explanation, shared Daily Mail.
+Joanne said she was shocked by the comment but she wanted to see the teacher the next morning to get an explanation.

 ‘I got this note sent home in my son’s lunchbox because he had homemade biscuits in his lunchbox.
 I was horrified but didn’t lose sleep over it, I figured I’d talk to the teacher the next day and see what she meant,’ she shared on Facebook.